 Children can also develop obstructive sleep apnea.
 However, they usually present this disorder for different reasons than adults.
 Most children who develop sleep apnea have another preexisting condition such as enlarged tonsils or an overbite.
 Sometimes tumors and birth defects can also cause obstructive sleep apnea in children.
 Some of these birth defects include Down syndrome and Pierre-Robin syndrome.

-No matter what the cause for sleep apnea, it is a disorder that should not be taken lightly.
+No matter what the cause for obstructive sleep apnea, it is a disorder that should not be taken lightly.
 Effects can include very serious health problems.
 Be sure to consult your healthcare professional with any concerns about obstructive sleep apnea.
 For improved sleep outside of sleep apnea, be sure to try Cool-jams™ temperature-regulating bedding and pajamas.